 Andrew Notbohm is currently an emergency management coordinator with Boulder Emergency Management.
 Before joining the Boulder OEM team, Andrew was a wildfire mitigation specialist for Boulder County Land Use, a wildland fuels coordinator for the Colorado Springs Fire Department, and owned a successful tree service that specialized in creating defensible space and maintaining healthy forests.

 Natural disasters have played an instrumental role in Andrew’s life since moving to Colorado.
 In 2002, while a program director for a camp outside of Durango, Andrew coordinated the evacuation and sheltering of over 200 staff and campers in response to the Missionary Ridge Fire.
-Ten years later, during the Waldo Canyon Fire, he responded as a field observer with the Colorado Springs Fire Department, an assignment that made him uniquely qualified to contribute to two important post-fire studies: FAC’s Lessons Learned from Waldo Canyon (PDF, 1.69MB) and NIST’s A Case Study of a Community Affected by the Waldo Fire — Event Timeline and Defensive Actions (PDF, 59.5MB).
+Ten years later, during the Waldo Canyon Fire, he responded as a field observer with the Colorado Springs Fire Department, an assignment that made him uniquely qualified to contribute to two important post-fire studies: FAC’s Lessons Learned from Waldo Canyon (NIST’s A Case Study of a Community Affected by the Waldo Fire — Event Timeline and Defensive Actions (PDF, 59.5MB).
 In 2013, during the Boulder Flood, Andrew coordinated response teams to assess over 1,000 homes that had been impacted by floodwaters.